Scientific Exchanges

 Proposals can only be submitted by eligible persons employed by a Swiss research institution.
 Partners abroad cannot submit proposals.

-Can applicants submit a proposal for a scientific event as well as one for a research visit at the same time?
+Can applicants submit a proposal for a scientific event as well as one for a research visit during the same year?

 Can a PhD student submit a proposal for a research visit?